-In this video, This Old House general contractor Tom Silva installs crown molding.
+In this video, This Old House general contractor Tom Silva installs decorative crown molding in a room with precision.

-7. On the end that fits into a wall corner, use coping saw to cut a coped joint.
+- On the end that fits into a wall corner, use a coping saw to cut a coped joint.
 Carefully saw along the profile on the face of the molding.
 Fine-tune the coped cut with a file and sandpaper.